natelangholz/stat418-tools-in-datascience/week-1/README.md

 ## Week Overview

 This week will see an introduction to the course.
 There will be class introductions of myself and you all!

+We will also start by installing Docker and forking this repo in from Github.

 ## Resources